Bibek199/VoxelNext_Projektarbeit/README.md

 ```
 * Rerun python setup.py develop

-* Successful Installation of OPenPCdet shall result in end as :
+* Successful Installation of OpenPCDet shall result in end as :

-Using /home/Luis/anaconda3/envs/openpcdet/lib/python3.7/site-packages.
+Using /home/bibek/anaconda3/envs/openpcdet/lib/python3.7/site-packages.
 Finished processing dependencies for pcdet==0.6.0+255db8f

 At this stage we have sucessfully completed to install OpenPCDet and the required site packages.